 - You will not have the headache of rent reviews which crop up on longer leases, especially if the Landlord is very mercenary, although we have seen this from both sides of the fence.

-- If you buy a commercial property that has space excess to your requirements and you cannot manage to let the additional space you will end up paying substantial unoccupied rates. mens health.
+- If you buy a commercial property that has space excess to your requirements and you cannot manage to let the additional space you will end up paying substantial unoccupied rates.
 This has been a massive burden for some although there is sometimes scope for applying for a reduction.

 - Mortgage payments cannot be offset against business profits, unlike rentals.